raspberrypilearning/smart-classroom/en/step_4.md

 + To create a bucket, click on **+ Add new label** and call the bucket “fan on”.
 Click on **+ Add new label** again and create a second bucket called “fan off”.
 Create a third and a fourth bucket called “lamp on” and "lamp off".
 ![4 empty classes named fan_on, fan_off, lamp_on and lamp_off](images/empty-buckets.png)

 + Click on the **Add example** button in the “fan on” bucket, and type in a command asking for the fan to be turned on.
-For example, you could type n “Please can you switch on the fan”.
+For example, you could type “Please can you switch on the fan”.

 + Click on the **Add example** button in the “fan off” bucket, and type in a command asking for the fan to be switched off.
 For example, you could type “I want the fan off now”.